-Full instructions are included in the user manual, but here are a few points to remember:
+Full instructions on how to use the Green Johanna are included in the user manual but here are a few quick pointers.

-The Johanna’s design promotes the good ventilation and airflow necessary for happy hot composting.
+The Johanna’s design promotes the good ventilation and airflow necessary for efficient composting.

 Vents leading in from the base plate allow air to flow upwards into the container.
 The round shape ensures there are no cold corners so heat is spread evenly through the compost.
 The tapered design means that compost sinks towards the centre of the unit and not to its sides, allowing air to circulate and oxygenate the compost.